An average of 1 alcohol-impaired driving fatality occurred every 52 minutes in 2019 (1).

 Additional consequences of driving under the influence:

-- Violators of underage drinking laws often face a trip to jail, the loss of their driver’s license, and dozens of other unanticipated expenses including attorney fees, court costs, and other fines.
+- Violators of underage drinking laws often face a trip to jail, the loss of their driver’s license, and dozens of other unanticipated expenses including attorney fees, court costs, and other fines (6).

-- The Texas Department of Transportation conducted a study which found that a first time offender could expect to pay between $5,000 and $24,000 for DWI arrest and conviction.
+- The Texas Department of Transportation conducted a study that found that a first-time offender could expect to pay between $5,000 and $24,000 for a DWI arrest and conviction (7).

 Sources:

-- American College Health Association, Fall 2020.
-National College Health Assessment, Undergraduate Student Reference Group.
-Available at: https://www.acha.org/documents/ncha/NCHA-III_Fall_2020_Undergraduate_Reference_Group_Executive_Summary_updated.pdf
+- American College Health Association, Fall 2021.
+National College Health Assessment, Reference Group Executive Summary.
+Available at: https://www.acha.org/documents/ncha/NCHA-III_FALL_2021_REFERENCE_GROUP_EXECUTIVE_SUMMARY.pdf